Skip to content

 Christian’s silence was all the confirmation he needed.

-Christian turned away, his posture rigid, rubbing a hand over his face.
-When he spoke again, he was quiet, subdued.
+Christian turned away, his posture rigid, and rubbed a hand over his face.
+When he spoke again, his tone was subdued.

 “It never really left, did it?”
 Christian asked.